 Before commencing, ensure that the database table storing the employee-role data is empty.

-Select the Add Employee-Role Relationship command from the Employee Menu.
+In admin module, select the Employee Menu

+In the Assigned Roles table, check the respective role(s) to assign the roles to the employee.
 Select the employee and add the role as given in Figure 3.3, 3.6

+Click on Save button

-Use View Employee Details command from the Employee Menu to check that the role has been successfully added to the employee.
+Use View Employee Details to check that the role-right access has been successfully added to the employee.

 Print out the screen shots of the Employee Details with their roles to demonstrate the correct data was stored.

 Test: Remove Employee-Role Relationship

-Select the Remove Employee-Role Relationship command from the Employee Menu.
+In admin module, select the Employee Menu

+In the Assigned Roles table, uncheck the respective account(s) to remove the roles of the employee.
 Select the employee from 4.5.1, and remove the role previously added to it.

+Click on Save button

-Use View Employee Details command from the Employee Menu to check that the role has been successfully removed.
+Use View Employee Details to check that the role-right access has been successfully removed.

 Print out the screen shots of the Employee Details with their roles to demonstrate the correct data was stored.

 Manage Error

 The aim of this test is to verify that the facilities to manage the error codes operate as specified in the specifications (ref 4, 10, 27).